PNCA announces winners of short film contest

 The contest was meant to motivate young generation towards celebration of the Independence Day during the current critical times and creating innovative stuff in this regard.

-The Pakistan National Council of the Arts also announced cash prizes for top three shortlisted clips and uploaded the online award ceremony on its Facebook page.
+The PNCA also announced cash prizes for top three shortlisted clips and uploaded the online award ceremony on its Facebook page.

-In award ceremony, noted artist and puppeteer Farooq Qaiser and Director General PNCA Dr Fouzia Saeed were the guest of honour along with famous film critic Aijaz Gul and Pakistan National Council of the Arts Programme Coordinator Umer Zaka.
+In award ceremony, noted artist and puppeteer Farooq Qaiser and Director General PNCA Dr Fouzia Saeed were the guest of honour along with famous film critic Aijaz Gul and PNCA Programme Coordinator Umer Zaka.

 The winners were announced and Zaheer Zaufran got 3rd position for his video named ‘Yeh Mera Pakistan.’